 Recommended Ages: 10-17

-Start Date: Tuesday, Sept 5.
+Start Date: Tuesday, January 9.
 Class runs for 12 weeks.
-Students have 14 weeks to complete the course.
+Students have 2 weeks after the last class to complete all work.
 No live classes- do the lesson plans on YOUR schedule.

 Grading Options: All students receive feedback on submitted work.
 Formal grading is available.

 Required Textbook: Fantastic Beasts and Where to Find Them

 THIS CLASS FILLS EVERY SEMESTER IT IS OFFERED.
 Registration will begin in October 2017.
 Please join our mailing list to receive an email as soon as registration is open.

 This 12 week course will help students unlock the mysteries of genetics through case studies found in the Harry Potter series!
 Genetically, what is the difference between a pure blood, a half blood, and a Muggle (how is Hermione a witch if her parents aren’t?)?
 How do we determine the offspring of different variations of parents (will Ron and Hermione’s children all be wizards?)?
 What about mutations (why do squibs- like Filch- have wizards for parents but are unable to do magic?)?
 How do mixed species work in the wizarding world (Hagrid is one half giant, Flitwick is ¼ goblin) and in the real world (ligers and zorses and mules, oh my!)?
 Do genetics play a role in personality and talents (can the Sorting Hat detect your genetics so you are placed in the right house?)?
 We’ll also unravel the double helix of DNA to see exactly how it works and how genes are created.
 Students will have a thorough understanding of the four nucleotide bases, how DNA is replicated, and how mutations can occur during this process.